 Art DeGaetano is a Principal of Bramshill Investments.
 Before starting Bramshill in May of 2012, Mr. DeGaetano was a Senior Portfolio Manager at GLG Partners from 2007.
 Prior to GLG Partners, he traded at RBS Greenwich Capital where he was a Managing Director and Head of Credit Trading for two years.
 Prior to RBS, he traded for 12 years for Bear Stearns and was a Senior Managing Director and Head Trader on the high yield desk.
 Mr. DeGaetano has a B.A. from Colgate University.
-Mr. DeGaetano has been the primary portfolio manager for the Bramshill Income Performance strategy since its inception in April 2016.
+Mr. DeGaetano has been a portfolio manager for the Bramshill Income Performance strategy since its inception in April 2016.

 Derek Pines is a Portfolio Manager and Analyst at Bramshill Investments.
 Prior to joining Bramshill Investments in 2012, Mr. Pines spent 10 years as a Proprietary Trader and Portfolio Manager specializing in quantitative strategies across a variety of asset classes, the bulk of that time with Assent (Sungard Financial) and most recently Chimera Securities.
 He also spent a year with Accenture in their Core Trading Services Group.
 Mr. Pines holds a Masters Graduate Certificate in Algorithmic Trading from Stevens University.
 Mr. Pines graduated cum laude with a B.S. in finance from Georgetown University.
+Mr. Pine has been a primary portfolio manager for the Bramshill Income Performance strategy since its inception in April 2016.

-The SAI provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers and their ownership of securities in the Fund.
+The SAI provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers and the portfolio managers' ownership of securities.